Email FacebookTwitterMenu burgerClose thin

 To decide how much to save each month, you should first determine how much money you need.
 For example, suppose you want to take a vacation but don’t know how much it will cost.
 If you know you will have to fly and stay in a hotel, you can look at travel booking sites to estimate the cost.
 You can also give yourself a daily food budget, like $50.

 Other expenses might include things like renting a car or buying souvenirs.
 Suppose that when you add everything up, you estimate your cost to be around $2,500.
-You might want to save a little extra, but this gives you a concrete amount.
+You might decide to save a little extra, but this gives you a solid baseline to work from.

-Now, suppose you want to take this vacation 12 months from now. $2,500 works out to a savings of $208.33 per month.
+Now, suppose you want to take this vacation 12 months from now.
+A goal of $2,500 works out to a savings of around $208 per month.
 Now it’s time to spring into action.

 Now that you know exactly how much you must save each month, you can start looking for some extra dollars.
 If you do your banking online, you can comb through your bank and credit card statements to look for savings opportunities.
 Perhaps you have subscriptions you can cut or are paying too much for a service.
 Or maybe you can cut back on dining out.
 Making a few small tweaks here and there can add up.